newrelic/newrelic-agent-control/docs/README.md

     # the OTel collector config here
 ```

-Agents support either `local` or `remote` configuration.
+Agents (including the super agent itself) support either `local` or `remote` configuration.
 Local configuration is expected to be deployed together with the super agent.
 Remote configuration is centrally defined and managed via fleet manager.

 Key concepts (in alphabetical order):
 - **Agent type**: a yaml based definition that determines how the super agent should orchestrate a given agent, it's based on an agent type internal interface.